 But don’t despair—doctors and therapists are aware of these issues and have strategies that can help.
-We talked to UNC Health psychiatrist Rachel Frische, MD, about the effects depression can have on your sexual health and what to do about it.
+We talked to UNC Health psychiatrist Mary Kimmel, MD, about the effects depression can have on your sexual health and what to do about it.

 The Depression-Sexual Health Connection

-Stress, anxiety, guilt and low mood are symptoms often seen in depression.
-These symptoms can lead to decreased libido (the desire to have sex) and can physiologically impact your ability to become aroused, maintain arousal, and reach orgasm, Dr. Frische says.
+Stress, anxiety, guilt and low mood are common symptoms of depression.
+These symptoms can lead to decreased libido (the desire to have sex) and can physiologically affect your ability to become aroused, maintain arousal and reach orgasm.

-Here’s why: The body physically responding to touch is an important part of sexual health.
-If you are depressed, it can be hard to be mindful and present with your partner in that moment.
-Negative thoughts and feelings can prevent your body from responding physically the way it needs to in order to “actually enjoy sex, reach full orgasm and participate fully the way that you want to,” Dr. Frische says.
+If you are depressed, it can be hard to be mindful and present with your partner in the moment.
+Negative thoughts and feelings can prevent your body from responding physically.

 The Effects of Antidepressants on Sexual Health